Gluten-free and low carb are not the same thing, but low carbers tend to eat less gluten than their carb-eating friends.

 You always have to read the labels, folks.
 Both the nutritionals and the ingredients, if you’re paying attention to gluten.

 But do you even want to skip the gluten?

 Why Go Gluten Free Low Carb?

 People with Celiac Disease usually cannot have even trace amounts of gluten and must be aware of potential cross-contamination, so for them, it’s not a choice.
 But some without a medical diagnosis report sensitivity to gluten (and significant benefit from eliminating it).
 Like anything else, it’s up to you to decide what works best for you.

 It’s also not terribly hard to go gluten free low carb.
-With some basic planning, low carbers can avoid gluten without much fuss–the recipes we post on our Low Carb Zen Facebook page are gluten-free, for example.
+With some basic planning, low carbers can avoid gluten without much fuss–almost all the recipes we post on our Low Carb Zen Facebook page are gluten-free, for example.
 You may, however, have to cook more often.
 Avoiding gluten does eliminate some options.